iamalexandro/angular-weather-app/README.md

 # WeatherApp

-_This project was created to apply at Condor Labs like Frontend Developer charge_
+_This project was created to apply at Condor Labs like Frontend Developer_

 ## Getting Started 🚀